mak3r/inf197-makerspaces/lesson-plans/day1.md

 * respect

     * keep the space clean
+    * active projects are all over the space
-    * respect other peoples projects and ideas
+    * ideas may be fragile
+    * do your best
+    * don't be a jerk

 * participation